K–12 Education: A New Design for Today’s World

 V. The Proposed Solution – Part Two: Restructuring the School Day

-A. Half-Day: Individual Computer Lab Work
+A. Individual Computer Lab Work

 Structure